 While glyphosate has always been known as a lethal herbicide that can kill plants, recent discoveries have shown that glyphosate can cause harm to humans too.
 A 2015 study by the International Agency for Research on Cancer, a division of the World Health Organization (WHO), determined that glyphosate was potentially carcinogenic to humans.

-If you or a loved one has been diagnosed with a form of NHL and has history of Roundup use and/or exposure, please reach out to GoldenbergLaw’s Minnesota Roundup Cancer Attorneys.
+If you or a loved one has been diagnosed with cancer due to a defective product, please reach out to GoldenbergLaw’s Minnesota Cancer Attorneys.
 We will guide you through this process, fighting to get you the compensation needed to help get your life back on track.
 GoldenbergLaw delivers the gold standard advocacy you deserve.Contact Us Call 800-903-1643

 Why Choose GoldenbergLaw?